 Steve serves as lead counsel seeking to obtain compensation for the millions of GM car owners who overpaid for cars that had hidden safety defects.

-- Climate Change – New York City, San Francisco and Oakland
+- Climate Change – New York City, King County, Wash.

 Steve has always been a fighter for the rights of the environment.
 In 2017, he began the firm’s latest endeavor to combat global climate change through novel applications of the law.
-Steve currently represents the cities of New York City, San Francisco and Oakland in multiple lawsuits filed against the world’s largest producers of oil: BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips.
+Steve currently represents the city of New York and Washington state’s King County in multiple lawsuits filed against the world’s largest producers of oil: BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips.
 The cases seek to hold the Big Oil titans accountable for their brazen impact on global warming-induced sea level rise and related expenses to protect the cities and their millions of residents.

 - Opioids - Orange County and Santa Clara County, Seattle